 RIDE A BIKE

 There are more than 500 bikes available from Adelaide Free Bikes.
-You can pick one up from 20 city locations.
-Find out more.
+You can pick one up from various city locations.

 There are numerous hire car companies that can help get you on the road.
 See the full list here.